marioyasuo/AutoMapper/Conventions.md

 ## Public Setters

-For automapper to copy values into objects, the objects should be provisioned with public setters.
+For automapper to copy values into object's properties, the objects should be provisioned with public setters.
 Public setters are fundamental, however might be overlooked at times.

 Here is an example: